scottbickell/uden2018-working/11-js-constructors/01-Activities/14-Stu_FinalTVApp/README.md

 ## Instructions

 * Open [tv.js](Unsolved/tv.js) and update the constructor function's `findActor` method.
-It should use the `request` package to search the TV Maze API using the provided URL.
+It should use the `axios` package to search the TV Maze API using the provided URL.

 * Once the data has been retrieved from the API, parse it as JSON (it should be a string initially) and grab only the first result (it should be an array of JSON objects).